modularml/mojo/proposals/stdlib-extensions.md

   which depends on each other can only be rebased between 12 and 72h after the previous pull request is merged.
   This is because the nightly release is quite flaky and often fails.
-  In the best case scenario, it's still 12-24 hours wait between merges.
+  In the best case scenario, it's still 12-24 hours wait between merges of "chains" of pull requests.
 - Contributors have no visibility on why a pull request can be blocked by the internal CI.
 - Sometimes a pull request can even be reverted after